rake over the coals

 - The terrorists should be raked over the coals as hard as they could be for killing innocent people.

-The actual year of origin and first use of the phrase ‘haul someone over the coals’ is not known.
-However, few sources say that this idiom came into use in reference a centuries-old practice in some parts of Europe which involved raking heretics over coals.
-When someone was suspected of going against the church’s preaching or practicing witchcraft, they were dragged over the hold coals.
-They had to survive this in order to be declared innocent.
+The actual year of origin and the first use of the phrase ‘haul someone over the coals’ is unknown.
+However, few sources say that this idiom came into use about a centuries-old practice in some parts of Europe, which involved raking heretics over coals.
+When someone suspected of going against the church’s preaching or practicing witchcraft, they were dragged over the hold coals.
+They had to survive this to be declared innocent.

 The earliest printed record of the phrase can be traced back from 1565, in the practice of dragging or raking heretics over coals performed by the Catholic Church as a form of torture.